ferrucc-io/ferruccio/src/pages/magecart/index.md

 ![](sa-obfuscated.png)

-The code shown operates exactly how you'd imagine and can be roughly translated as the readable reconstruction shown above.
+The code shown operates exactly how you'd imagine and can be roughly translated as the readable reconstruction already shown above for the BA incident.

 ### Newegg Breach

-In the Newegg attack, the criminals registered a domain called **neweggstats.com** and used it paired with a paid Comodo TLS certificate to give legitimacy to their page.
+In the Newegg attack, the criminals registered the domain **neweggstats.com** and used it paired with a paid Comodo TLS certificate to seem more legitimate.

 This time the card skimmer was placed directly inside the source code of the payment processing page, this means Newegg was compromised **directly**.